 - Spatula

-- In a large mixing bowl, whisk together melted and slightly cooled butter and eggs until fluffy.
+- In a large bowl, whisk together melted and slightly cooled butter and eggs until fluffy.
 Add sour cream and whisk again until blended.
-Fold in cream-style corn and frozen corn.
+Fold in cream-style and frozen corn.

-- Once blended well, add Jiffy and fold just until the dry ingredients are moist.
-Pour the mixture into a buttered 13”x9” baking dish.
+- Once blended well, add the box of Jiffy mix and fold just until the dry ingredients are moist.
+Butter or spritz with nonstick cooking spray a 13”x9” baking dish.
+Pour the corn mixture into the prepared baking dish and spread evenly.

-- Bake for 1 hour 15 minutes to 1 hour 25 minutes, or until lightly browned and the casserole has a slight jiggle when shaken.
+- Bake for 1 hour 15 minutes to 1 hour 25 minutes, or until golden brown and the casserole has a slight jiggle when shaken.

 Tips and Substitutions